redis/redis-doc/commands/eval.md

 executed if `math.randomseed` is not used.

 However the user is still able to write commands with random behaviors using the following simple trick.
-For example I want to write a Redis script that will populate a list with N random integers.
+Imagine I want to write a Redis script that will populate a list with N random integers.

 I can start writing the following script, using a small Ruby program: